Academic Catalog

 Description

 This studio art course introduces and involves students in painting a large-scale collaborative community mural project.
-Students will generate ideas, plan preliminary mural sketches, design compositions, research cultural symbolism, scale images and paint a large-scale collaborative community painting.
+Students will generate ideas, plan preliminary mural sketches, design compositions, research cultural symbolism, scale images, and paint a large-scale collaborative community painting.
 In addition, students will learn basic painting techniques and how to mix acrylic paint.
-This course will discuss how murals can be used to create social change, as well as explore the use of themes such as humanity, empowerment, community, personal and cultural identity.
+This course will discuss how murals can be used to create social change, as well as explore the use of themes such as humanity, empowerment, community, and personal and cultural identity.
 Lectures will analyze historical and contemporary events and movements depicted in murals, as well as significant mural artists.

 Course Objectives